 An instructor will inspect the student's motorcycle/scooter for road worthiness prior to the first riding exercise.
 The student may then use their motorcycle/scooter in the class after a successful inspection and approval by the MO instructor.

-Please note that three-wheeled motorcycles or scooters are not allowed in MO courses.
+Please note that three-wheeled motorcycles are not allowed in MO courses.

 You will be riding a motorcycle during this course; therefore, during the riding portions of the course, you must wear protective clothing consisting of the following:

 In order to take the Basic Rider Course, you are also required to have a valid Motorcycle Temporary Instructional Permit Identification Card (TIPIC) or a Motorcycle Endorsement on your driver's license.Registration